-Myanmar President Thein Sein has spent his four-year term trying to negotiate peace with the numerous ethnic armed groups on the periphery of the geographically fractured country.
+Myanmar's President Thein Sein has spent his four-year term trying to negotiate peace with the numerous ethnic armed groups on the periphery of the geographically fractured country.
 The strategy was meant to unfold in three stages: negotiated cease-fires with individual groups, a nationwide cease-fire agreement and, finally, an inclusive political dialogue.
-But the strategy has not proceeded as planned.
-Now, with elections weeks away, the government has opted for a makeshift deal.
+But the strategy did not unfold as planned, and now, with elections weeks away, the government has opted for a compromise.

 On Oct.
 15, eight armed groups will sign the nationwide cease-fire agreement, down from the 15 militias initially meant to sign.
 After elections, negotiations will resume both with signatories and holdout groups.
-But, though these agreements may stand temporarily, negotiating the end of a deeply divided, multi-generational insurgency is no small task and will be beset by divisions, backsliding and delays.
+After elections, negotiations will resume both with signatories and holdout groups.
+But, though these agreements may stand temporarily, negotiating the end of a deeply divided, multi-generational insurgency is no small task and will be beset by divisions, backsliding and delays....